 I attended two conferences related to fibre optics networks for approximately half a day each.
 The field notes resulting from these conferences were crucial for situating the broadband strategy of Burgenland within its wider context of state-affiliated broadband projects and the question of rural fibre optics deployment.
 Three other research opportunities arose while discussing the transcript of the first interview, exchanging about the topic with an employee of a telecommunications provider, and during a trip to Southern Burgenland for my second interview.
-Amongst these, the third ethnographic experience has been delightfully unexpected and valuable, giving me an insight into how the people I encountered related to the deployment of fibre optics networks in the places where they lived and worked.
+Amongst these, the third ethnographic experience has been delightfully unexpected and valuable, allowing me to understand how the people I encountered related to the deployment of fibre optics networks where they lived and worked.